wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 This is courtesy of Konstantin Taletskiy from an [article on Medium.com](https://medium.com/@kostal91/create-a-desktop-shortcut-for-jupyterlab-on-windows-9fcabcfa0d3f).
 If you've gotten this far you already are ready to start step "3" in the article.
 If you follow the example you will have a nice setup.

 (Those %[stuff]% thingies are "environment variables" for your username and windows working directories.
-Note that at the time of this article, there's a spot where he forgot to close an environmental variable with the closing "%" when you are asked to identify the direcotry you want to start Juptyer Lab in.)
+Note that at the time of this article, there's a spot where he forgot to close an environmental variable with the closing "%" when you are asked to identify the directory you want to start Juptyer Lab in.)

 I do this slightly differently from the instructions.
 Instead of making the shortcut on my desktop, I point my file manager to C:\Users\%username%\miniconda3\Scripts and make it there.
 When done, I can pin a copy on my start menu.

 ### 4.4 Cracking open Jupyter Notebooks from the file manager.

 If you are keeping your material in a specific directory and you want to start your Juptyer server directly in that working directory you can use simpler Jupyter "Notebook."
 This uses the open NBOpen tool.
-NBOpen requires some work compared to the a simple instalation.
+NBOpen requires some work compared to the a simple installation.

 First: get the package "nbopen."
 This is a simple Jupyter interface.